ajmeese7/readme-ascii/README.md

 screen sizes.
 That's why I made this project, to turn the ASCII text into an image that can resize as expected.

+The biggest caveat with this project so far is that it doesn't look great on longer strings.
+Even the name of this repository looks pretty bad in ASCII, as you can see.
+So for now just try to stick with concise names, and I'll see what I can whip up in the future.
+If you want an example of one that I think looks pretty good, check out my [profile](https://github.com/ajmeese7)!

 ## Usage
 Using this project couldn't be simpler.